mapstruct/mapstruct.org/content/news/2018-11-12-mapstruct-1_3_0_Beta2-is-out-with-java8-as-baseline.md

 The `mapstruct-jdk8` module has been relocated to `mapstruct`.
 Upgrade your dependencies in to use the `mapstruct` module.

-### Control how null or not present properties are updated within a target
+### Control how null or not present properties are updated within a target bean

 We have added a `NullValuePropertyMappingStrategy` that can be used to control how `null` or not present source properties are updated within a target.
 The possibilities are: